YinghuiXing/YinghuiXing.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2025.12* I was selected for the Young Talent Support Program of the Chinese Institute of Electronics.
+- *2025.11* I was selected for the Soaring New Star of NWPU.
+- *2024.11* One paper was selected as the ESI highly cited paper.
 - *2023.05* I was selected for the Youth Talent Support Program of the Xi'an Association for Science and Technology.
-- *2022.07* One paper was selected as a ESI highly cited paper.
+- *2022.07* One paper was selected as the ESI highly cited paper.

 # 📖 Educations
 - *2020.07 - now*, School of Computer Science, Northwestern Polytechnical University.